gcharang/KomodoPlatform-wiki/README.md

 # KomodoPlatform-wiki

-his is a cloned wiki of the repository https://github.com/KomodoPlatform/KomodoPlatform for easy contribution of edits.
+This is a cloned wiki of the repository https://github.com/KomodoPlatform/KomodoPlatform for easy contribution of edits.
 To understand the process, see https://gist.github.com/larrybotha/10650410 and https://stackoverflow.com/a/11481887/9551761

 #The process for a person suggesting an edit